rday45/flask-web-server/README.md

 http://127.0.0.1:5000/auth/users

-method = GET
+Method = GET

-this get method requires the user to have the JSON web token of an admin as a 'bearer token.'
+This get method requires the user to have the JSON web token of an admin as a 'bearer token.'

-if successful it will display all the user details in the database with the exception of their password.
+If successful it will display all the user details in the database with the exception of their password.

-if the user is an admin, they will receive details for all the users and some basic details of their characters:
+If the user is an admin, they will receive details for all the users and some basic details of their characters:

 ```JSON
 [